-(10) SUBSEQUENT EVENTS
+(9) SUBSEQUENT EVENTS

-Management has evaluated subsequent events through July 12, 2022, the date on which the financial statements were available to be issued.
-The extent of the impact of COVID-19 on the Association's operational and financial performance will depend on further developments, including the duration and spread of the outbreak, all of which cannot be predicted at this time.
-No other material subsequent events have occurred since December 31, 2021 that require recognition or disclosure in the financial statements.
+Management has evaluated subsequent events through August 2, 2023, the date on which the financial statements were available to be issued.
+No material subsequent events have occurred since December 31, 2022 that require recognition or disclosure in the financial statements.